1j01/audio-sponge/README.md

   - bit crush = reduce bitrate of video
   - other things could shift color channels, skew the video, etc.
 - Use closed caption data and speech recognition to find where words are uttered, and combine them together into sentences/lyrics
-  - This way you could search for a famous line in a movie, and get it to sample that actual line and not just that scene
+  - This way you could search for a famous line in a movie, and get it to sample that actual line (and not just that scene)
-  - If there aren't (good) results for the whole phrase the user enters, search for sub-phrases and words and try to find where those are uttered in videos, to splice them together in a Frankenstein's monstrosity
+  - If there aren't (good) results for the whole phrase the user enters, search for sub-phrases and words and try to find where those are uttered in videos, to splice them together in a video collage
-  - Just generally sampling from whole words probably makes things more interesting/pleasant, if we can do at least word boundary detection
+  - Just generally sampling from whole words probably makes things more interesting/pleasant, if we can do at least word boundary detection (i.e. non-semantic speech recognition/detection)

 Also, it would be good to make song generation reproducible, and maybe export to a known DAW / video editor format for human editing.